kslazykv/task/README.md

 If you go to "src/data/data.json", you can modify it in the way that...

-...
 2 cards are displayed:
 <img width=100% align="center" src="public\demo\cards2.jpg" title="cards3"/>

 or 5 cards are displayed:
 <img width=100% align="center" src="public\demo\cards5.jpg" title="cards3"/>

-or to any other configuration.
+or you can adjust it to your preferences.